Upcoming Events and Learning Opportunities

 Date: February 3-4, 2026

-Join the Learning Network’s 2026 Virtual Forum, AI & GBV: Harms, Impacts & Emerging Practices in Prevention & Response.
-This two-day event will bring together practitioners, researchers, and advocates to examine how Artificial Intelligence (AI) is both contributing to gender-based violence (GBV) and reshaping practice across the GBV and allied sectors.
+View the recorded sessions from the 2026 Learning Network Virtual Forum.
+This two-day event brought together practitioners, researchers, and advocates to examine how Artificial Intelligence (AI) is both contributing to gender-based violence (GBV) and reshaping practice across the GBV and allied sectors.

 Click here to watch.